 - Document the history of your product and how the user experience changed and why.
 Tell them about any user testing and experiments made.

 - Many agencies will inquire about a product demo to understand the product better — its features, strengths and weaknesses, and opportunities for improvement.

 - Create a demo account with some data in it and ask them to create a new account to see the first-time experience.

 - Gather any available product documentation on existing UX and UI such as user stories, product roadmap, research materials, and other requirements.

 - Provide access to your analytics (or export data) and any other tools used to gather quantifiable data.

 - Finally, create a project brief to summarize the project and your expectations — overview, goals, requirements, budget and timeline, and proposal guidelines.
 Make it sound friendly because agencies hate and make fun of RFPs that are too official.

 Q: Should I hire a large design firm or go with a boutique UX company

 A: It depends on your goals and budget.
 Many large companies only want to work with high-profile UX (and especially branding) and UI design agencies, mainly because of their reputation and experience with other big brands, but also to eliminate any risks.

 You’ll likely get a team of an account manager, a project manager, and a creative director.
 They will assign as many people as possible and expect you to pay for their time.
-In reality, you’ll see your product design director once or twice during the project, and the majority of work will be done by interns.
+In reality, you’ll see your product design director once or twice during the project, and the majority of the work will be done by interns.
 That’s how big agencies operate.
 Plus, you’ll pay an extra premium for their brand.
-Sometimes, working with a legendary San Francisco or Silicon Valley-based firms like IDEO or Frog Design who pioneered the user-centered design can be beneficial for marketing, but for the most part, it’s just a waste of money.
+Sometimes, working with legendary San Francisco or Silicon Valley-based firms like IDEO or Frog Design pioneered user-centered design can be beneficial for marketing, but for the most part, it’s just a waste of money.